-Salary Sheet is a ready-to-use template in Excel, Google Sheets, OpenOffice Calc, and Apple Numbers that helps you to perform the salary calculations with ease.
+Salary Sheet is a ready-to-use template in Excel, Google Sheets, OpenOffice Calc, and Apple Numbers that helps you easily calculate the salary.

 It is a payroll document in which you can record payroll data for multiple employees along with a Salary slip prepared according to Indian rules of Employment, which includes provident fund and employee allowances.